learn-co-curriculum/example-improving-our-not-so-great-body/README.md

 In the previous lesson we looked at a brief and fairly dry lesson on the MVC (Model-View-Controller) framework.
-Here again is the original version:

-*There are three parts to MVC; model, view, controller.
-The model manages the fundamental behaviours and data of the application.
-This could be retrieved from a database or any other sort of data store.*

-*The view is the user interface.
-This takes data from the model and displays it nicely for the user.
-Any user interaction in the view is then handed over to the controller.*

-*The controller receives user input and makes calls to the model and view to update/modify either.
-This keeps the main aspects of our application separate.*

 ## Here's how we reworked it: